rarepotato8de/3x3macropad/BUILD_GUIDE.md

 We just want to have a little more space "above" the OLED, so the Switch Plate later fits above it.
 ![build_shorten_oled_pins](https://github.com/rarepotato8de/3x3macropad/assets/68034180/22193c83-13b0-4722-a089-bc4f82d213cb)

+> [!TIP]
-3.5 **Attention:** Before proceeding to do the next step, get yourself some tape and stick it on the bottom of the oled.
-It's meant to prevent shorting the OLED with our PCB.
+> Before proceeding to do the next step, get yourself some tape and stick it on the bottom of the oled.
+It's meant to prevent possibly shorting the OLED with our PCB.

-After that, place the OLED on the PCB like this and solder the pins from the bottom side.
+3.5 Place the OLED on the PCB like this and solder the pins from the bottom side.
 Make sure to hold the OLED relatively "even", so it looks good at the end
 ![build_oled_on_pcb_flat](https://github.com/rarepotato8de/3x3macropad/assets/68034180/15ed7c01-acca-4b96-81e1-4af837b67f31)

 3.6 Now place your EC11 Encoder in the top right and solder all of it's 5 Pins: 2 at the top and 3 at the bottom